holidaycheck/tech-blog/_posts/2019-01-10-our-okr-process.md

 <img src="/img/posts/2019-01-10-our-okr-process/list.svg" alt="" class="filler"/>

-It is important to note that there are no conversations with individual resources (developers, UX-folks, POs, designers...) what they want to work on or what options they would like most - probably because that would be a lot of <strong>effort</strong> and would cause a lot of <strong>turmoil</strong>.
-And HolidayCheck wants resources to be able to <strong>fully focus</strong> on their current tasks without disturbing them with such discussions.
+It is important to note that there are no conversations with individual resources (developers, UX-folks, POs, designers...) what they want to work on or what options they would like most - probably because that would be a lot of effort and would cause a lot of turmoil.
+And HolidayCheck wants resources to be able to fully focus on their current tasks without disturbing them with such discussions.

 So, in the end, you can look up your name in a list of around ~150 resources to see what you'll be working on.
 Especially in the OKR-Workshops for a new year, this list is quite interesting.